 To order copies of this directory, send a request to:

 Be sure to include the name of the publication you are requesting, including the language.

 - Technology and tools that have been changed so that people with disabilities can more easily use them.
 Examples include phones with text, speech recognition software, cars with lifts, and extra large keyboards.

 - Developmental Disability:

 - A physical or mental condition, such as Down syndrome, autism, cerebral palsy, vision or hearing impairment, that has a high chance of leading to a developmental delay.
-A "delay" means that the child is behind in at least one area of development, possibly including physical, mental, communication, social, or emotional development, compared to what is typical for children his or her age.
+A "delay" means that the child is behind in at least one area of development (physical, mental, communication, social, or emotional), compared to what is typical for children of his or her age.